beechit/fal_securedownload/Documentation/Misc/Index.rst

 ============

 * I got javascript errors after including the provided typoscript template This is properly because you do not have jQuery available on the FE.
-You can easily disable the provided javascript be adding this line to you typoscript template
+You can disable the provided javascript by adding this line to your typoscript template

 .. code-block:: ts

-   page.jsFooterInline.303030 >
+   plugin.tx_falsecuredownload.settings.includeJavascript = 0

 * Files in my "secure" folder aren't processed by ext:tika If the folder is outside of the document root you need to set `$GLOBALS['TYPO3_CONF_VARS']['BE']['lockRootPath']` else ext:tika will not process the files.